AleXXandreAutran/Comparing-Dense-and-Sparse-Neural-Models-for-Constrained-Graph-Generation/README.md

 PyTorch experiments on sparse graph generation with connectivity, edge-budget and optional degree constraints.

-Research question: when does enforcing global constraints outweigh the speed advantage of sparse neural computation?

 ## Results

 The main study trained 9 models across three seeds and evaluated 2,880 generated graphs on conditioned SBMs and planar graphs with 32 nodes and 64 edges.